Vladyslav22222/buddim-demo/README.md

 # buddim-demo
-Landing page for a construction company, featuring a responsive design and SEO-optimized structure.
+Landing page for a construction company, featuring a responsive design.